sidgyl-anz/guardrails/README.md

 ### 2.2.
 Security Guardrails Pipeline

-The security guardrails pipeline is implemented in the `LLMSecurityGuardrails` class.
-It is a multi-layered pipeline that processes both the user prompt and the LLM response, applying a series of security checks at each stage.
+The security guardrails pipeline is implemented and processes both the user prompt and the LLM response, applying a series of security checks at each stage.

 The pipeline is composed of the following guardrails: